vexip-ui/vexip-ui/docs/en-US/component/select.md

 :::

-:::demo select/prefix
+:::demo select/prefix-suffix

-### Prefix Icon
+### Prefix and Suffix

-Prefix icon can be added to select by setting the `prefix` prop or using the slot of the same name.
+Prefix or suffix icons can be added respectively through the `prefix` and `suffix` props or slots with the same name.

+Add the `static-suffix` prop to make the suffix icon static, or add the `no-suffix` prop to disable the suffix icon.

 :::